Matěj Jurásek

-Matěj Jurásek (born 30 August 2003) is a Czech professional football player who plays for EFL Championship club Norwich City and the Czech Republic national team.
+Matěj Jurásek (born 30 August 2003) is a Czech professional football player who plays as a right winger for Czech First League club Sparta Prague, on loan from club Norwich City, and the Czech Republic national team.

 Club career

 Jurásek came through the ranks of Karviná before joining Slavia Prague youth system in summer 2018.
 He made his professional debut for Slavia Prague on 21 November 2020, coming on as substitute in the 79th minute during the 6–0 Czech First League away victory against SFC Opava.
 Later that year, he also played in the Europa League, before choosing to join Vlašim on loan in 2021, in order to gain more experience during the second part of the season, playing in the second-tier FNL.

 Jurásek scored his first Czech First League goal in a home game against Banik Ostrava on 6 November 2022.
 Entering the game as a 70th-minute substitute with the score 1–1, he put Slavia into the lead in the 73rd minute.
 Jurásek scored a second goal in the same match, shooting from 25 metres and making the final score 3–1.
 At the end of the 2022–23 season, Jurásek was in Slavia's starting lineup for the Czech Cup final, with his side winning the trophy after a 2–0 victory.

 On 16 January 2025, Jurásek signed a contract with EFL Championship club Norwich City until June 2030.

+On 14 August 2026, Jurásek joined Sparta Prague on a one-year loan deal with an option to make the transfer permanent.